nidhish-nayak/linkx/README.md

     cd api
     ```

-2. Install the dependencies using pnpm / npm (make sure you have pnpm installed):
+2. Install the dependencies using npm:

     ```bash
-    pnpm install
+    npm install
     ```

 3. Start the development server for backend:

     ```bash
-    pnpm start
+    npm run dev
     ```

 4. Open your browser and visit `http://localhost:3000/` to access the backend of LinkX application.